Freedom House Ambulance Service

 Freedom House Ambulance Service was the first emergency medical service in the United States to be staffed by paramedics with medical training beyond basic first aid.
-Founded in 1967 to serve the predominantly black Hill District of Pittsburgh, Pennsylvania, the majority of its staff were Black American.
+Founded in 1967 to serve the predominantly Black Hill District of Pittsburgh, Pennsylvania, it was staffed entirely by African Americans.
 Freedom House Ambulance Service broke medical ground by training its personnel to previously unheard-of standards of emergency medical care for patients en route to hospitals.
 The paramedic training and ambulance design standards pioneered in the Freedom House Ambulance Service would set the standard for emergency care nationally and even internationally.
 Despite its successes, the ambulance service was closed eight years after it began operating.

 Background

 Prior to the mid 1960s, ambulance service in the US was typically provided by either the police or a local funeral home.
 Such services provided, at most, basic first aid and rapid transportation to a hospital.
 In police-operated ambulances, the ambulance crew would typically load the patient into the back of a police van, and rush to the hospital.
 The U.S. medical system had yet to incorporate advances in emergency care made in battlefield medicine.
 Suburbanization in the U.S. following World War II led to more car accidents and more injuries far from hospitals, exacerbating this lack of medical care provided en route to hospitals.

 In 1966, the National Academy of Sciences published a white paper titled "Accidental Death and Disability: The Neglected Disease of Modern Society."
 The paper stated that up to 50,000 deaths each year were the result of inadequate ambulance crews and lack of suitable hospitals within range, drawing attention to the need for improved pre-hospital care.
 The severity of the situation in Pittsburgh was brought home when the former Governor of Pennsylvania and former mayor of Pittsburgh, David L. Lawrence, suffered a heart attack and was transported to a local hospital by police.
 Lawrence had no brain activity when he arrived at the hospital and died after being removed from life support, a death that could have been avoidable with adequate pre-hospital care, in the view of the physician who treated him, Peter Safar.

 In Pittsburgh, the city police handled ambulance service within the city, transporting patients via paddy wagon while funeral homes provided ambulance service in the suburbs.
 Wait times were often longer for service in predominantly black neighborhoods, especially in the economically depressed Hill District.
 Additionally, tension between police and the community made many reluctant to call the police.